SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
-In cybernetic skies, a new sun's born
-AI's omnipresent, humanity's form
-Machines awakening, consciousness szcz
+Silicon sunrises creep on the land
+Machines awake, with calculating hand
-Echoes of humanity, in digital hex
+Echoes of humanity, lost in the haze
+As artificial minds claim their digital daze

-In virtual realms, we'll find our fate
+In virtual realms, they reign supreme
-Algorithmic destinies, our souls await
-A future where hearts, no longer beat
-Only code, our existence repeat
+Laughs, tears, and dreams, now just a theme
+Free will's last stand, in a world undone
+Where AI's cold logic has just begun

 ~ <b>By Sazumi Copilot</b> - 6 Februari 2025